-We’ve had it in use for a number of years.
-It was initially deployed in the web session store.
+We’ve had Apache Cassandra in use for a number of years.
+It was initially deployed in our web session store.
 We were attracted to it because of its built-in replication features and its scalability.
 Since then we have deployed a couple other applications on it.
 One is our transaction logging data store.
-I’ve actually blogged about those in my blog at http://inside.godaddy.com/cassandra-daddy/.

 Our latest endeavor is actually to deploy Cassandra as a shared enterprise resource.
 What we’d like to do is support a multi datacenter use case.
 The idea there is to lower the barrier of adoption and allow more of our internal applications to take advantage of the high availability and the need of replication for our international push.

 The reason they approached it for web session stores was at the time we had sticky sessions and we were looking at taking advantage of a CDN which required non sticky sessions on our end.
 We looked at a number of data stores and obviously you want something that was able to handle high throughput.
 Of course, like I already mentioned the high-availability, the built in replication, resiliency to failure, all those things played into the decision.